SeSaMe-NUS/Smiler/README.md

 ####Dependencies
 The current code depends on the following external libraries:

-Armadillo (http://arma.sourceforge.net/), is a high quality C++ linear algebra library
+Armadillo (http://arma.sourceforge.net/), is a high quality C++ linear algebra library.

 OpenBLAS (optional, http://www.openblas.net/), is an optimized BLAS library.
 OpenBLAS is not mandatory, but it helps Armadillo achieve better performance.
 (You also can use BLAS, ATLAS and LAPACK together to replace the OpenBLAS.)